 - Research, data, and metrics needs

-Network Organizations are active supporters and contributors to the work of the Action Collaborative but are distinct from the member organizations of the Action Collaborative, including its sponsors, steering committee, and working group members.
+Network Organizations actively support the work of the Action Collaborative but are distinct from the member organizations of the Action Collaborative, including its sponsors, steering committee, and working group members.

 - receive regular updates on the work of the Action Collaborative, including priority invitations to public meetings and advance notice of new resources and publications;

 - receive communications tools such as infographics and social media toolkits to disseminate to their own communications networks; and

-- are featured on the NAM website, along with an organizational commitment statement describing current and/or future work in the four focus areas; and
+- are featured on the NAM website, along with an organizational commitment statement describing current and/or future work in the four focus areas.

 We request that Network Organizations:

 - participate actively in the work of the Action Collaborative (e.g., by attending meetings and sharing resources);

 - promote announcements about activities of the Action Collaborative;

 - support the Action Collaborative’s social media and public engagement campaigns; and